The heart of it all: things to consider when buying your first family home.

 Setting it up

 Baby-proofing the new house, though, won’t be the same as when you were pregnant and setting up your space for a newborn.
-If your child is walking and exploring, she’s going to need different protections than an infant who’s just starting to crawl.
+If your child is walking and exploring, she will need different protections than an infant who’s just starting to crawl.

 After you’ve baby-proofed your house, you’re also going to want to start babying your house by treating it well.
 Protect your plumbing, for instance, by ensuring that you give it routine maintenance.
 Above all, take care that you don’t subject your sewage system to materials, like non-flushable baby wipes, that your pipes and drains simply aren’t designed to handle.
 If you do happen to drop a baby wipe in the toilet, do all you can to fish it back out of the toilet.
 Because of their durability, they can cause major sewage back-ups.

-As you set up your nest, it’s also smart to invest in energy-efficient appliances, such as Energy-Star-certified refrigerators, dishwashers, and washer/dryers.
+As you set up your nest, it’s also smart to invest in things like alarm systems for maximum security, as well as energy-efficient appliances, such as Energy-Star-certified refrigerators, dishwashers, and washers/dryers.
 These can save you hundreds of dollars every year in utility costs.
 And, when you’re a parent, you know well that every penny matters!

 Buying your first family home is a momentous decision.
 But that home is your family’s future.
 For all the responsibility it entails, the gifts it brings are far greater.
 Your home will be your child’s sanctuary, her touchstone, the place where memories are made, the place where love and family reside.